ronaldbosma/track-availability-in-app-insights/demos/demo-availability-tests.md

    This test checks that the `/backend/status` endpoint in the API Management service is available.

    Some things to note about this test:
-   - The webtest is linked to Application Insights via a hidden tag.
+   - The webtest resource is linked to Application Insights via a hidden tag.
    - The frequency is set to 300 seconds (5 minutes) and the test is executed from 5 different locations.
      This means that the test is executed from each location every 5 minutes.
 Note that the tests will not run exactly every minute.
    - The retry has been disabled for demo purposes.